Scripture Reference: 1 Kings 17

 There was a man in Israel who did not like the things that King Ahab and Queen Jezebel did.
 He did not worship idols.
 This man’s name was Elijah and he only worshipped the one true God.

 Elijah was a prophet of God.
-A prophet is someone who has a special message.
+A prophet is someone who has a special message from God.
 God would tell Elijah things and Elijah would go and tell the people.
 Sometimes people liked what Elijah said and they thanked him for bringing the good messages from God.
 Sometimes the people did not like the message.
 Some people did not want to be told they were wrong.

 God had a special message for Elijah.
 He told Elijah to take the message to the King and Queen.
 God told Elijah to tell them that He was very angry with them because they worshipped idols.
 Because they kept doing these things then the Lord would send a terrible drought.
 That would mean that there would be no rain for a long time.